 Welcome to Financial Aid

-Effective with the 2013-2014 academic year Northeast State Community College will no longer be participating in the Direct Loan Program.
-For important information regarding changes to the Federal Direct Loan Program for the 2013-2014 Academic Year, please click HERE
+Effective with the 2013-2014 academic year, Northeast State Community College will no longer be participating in the Direct Loan Program.

-As the financial aid process does take time, so start right away.
+The financial aid process takes time, so start right away.
 Financial aid funds are often limited, so it is important that you apply early.
 Though we continue to award financial aid throughout the year, the students who apply early usually receive larger grant awards.

 Please read all of the information you receive from the Financial Aid Office.
-If we are requesting information from you, return it quickly as failure to do so may result in delays in your financial aid.
-Should you have questions about anything we send you, please call so we can address your concerns.
+If we request information from you, return it quickly as failure to do so may result in delays in your financial aid.
+Should you have questions about anything we send you, please call us so we can address your concerns.

-If selected for verification, the student must complete a Verification Worksheet, submit copies of the parent(s)/student/spouse Internal Revenue Service (IRS) Federal Tax Transcript and copies of all W-2s from employers, and any other untaxed income documentation to Northeast State.
+If a student is selected for verification, he/she must complete a Verification Worksheet, submit copies of the parent(s)/student/spouse Internal Revenue Service (IRS) Federal Tax Return Transcript, copies of W-2s from all employers, and any other untaxed income documentation to Northeast State.
 For more information click here.